MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Low-memory Mode

-MillenniumOS running on RRF is quite memory intensive - the mainboards that RRF is designed to run with are relatively low powered, and have a small amount of onboard memory that is used for variable storage.
+Running MillenniumOS on RRF is quite memory intensive - the mainboards that RRF is designed to run with are relatively low-powered, and have a small amount of onboard memory for variable storage.

 With some chips (in particular the STM32F407, used on the Fly CDYv3 which comes with the LDO kit), we are right at the limits of what is possible based on the complexity of MillenniumOS.

-If you are running a job file and the mainboard reboots unexpectedly, you should run `M122` and check under the `=== Platform ===` header - if the `Last software reset` reason is `OutOfMemory`, then this indicates that your mainboard chip did not have enough free memory to make an allocation for something during the processing of the file.
+If you are running a job file and the mainboard reboots unexpectedly, you should run `M122` and check under the `=== Platform ===` header - if the `Last software reset` reason is `OutOfMemory`, then this indicates that your mainboard chip did not have enough free memory to allocate something during the processing of the file.
 This is usually an arc move, where an allocation is made to calculate the movements for the arc.

 If you see these errors often, then you can enable `Low Memory Mode` in the post-processor, if available, and this will help to reduce memory usage during file processing by turning any arc moves into linear moves so that RRF does not have to process these internally.